wwoods/job_stream/sphinx/main.rst

 Will run ``script.py`` and distribute its work across machine1, machine2, and machine4.
 If you ever want to run a script on something other than the default configured hostfile, ``job_stream`` accepts ``--host`` and ``--hostfile`` arguments (see ``job_stream --help`` for more information).

+.. note:: You *must* separate any arguments to your program and ``job_stream``'s arguments with a ``--``, as seen above.

-.. note:: Parameters, such as `cpus=`, must be specified on the same line as the host!
+.. note:: Parameters, such as ``cpus=``, must be specified on the same line as the host!
 Hosts attempt to match themselves to these lines by either shared name or shared IP address.

 Checkpoints
 ~~~~~~~~~~~